-We can now officially say we’re just hours away from seeing the Battle of the Gullet play out on our screens in House of the Dragon season 3.
+We can now officially say we’ve survived the Battle of the Gullet in House of the Dragon season 3.
 The highly anticipated event, which goes down as one of the bloodiest naval battles in Westeros history, changes everything in the Dance of the Dragons.
-The Targaryen civil war crosses a line it can’t take back tonight, and viewers who don’t know what happens in the source material, George R.R.
-Martin’s Fire & Blood, are bound to be shocked.
+The Targaryen civil war crosses a line it can’t take back tonight, and viewers who didn’t know what happens from the source material, George R.R.
+Martin’s Fire & Blood, were certainly shocked.

 How the Battle of the Gullet kicks off